bajamircea/bajamircea.github.io/_posts/2015-11-05-class-taxonomy.markdown

 ### 1.4.2 Function object

-As you refine the classes that do stuff, you reach to have generic algoritms that traditionally use the function operator.
+As you refine the classes that do stuff, there are some that do only one very specific thing.
+You use the function operator for that thing rather than a named function.
+The syntax is a bit weirder compared with a plain doer class function, but you might use such classes as arguments in generic algoritms.

 {% highlight c++ linenos %}
 class between_inclusive